YashDeshpande1771/Freshii/README.md

 # Freshii
-A website using bootstrap for sellig food boxes.
+A website using bootstrap for selling food boxes.